s3yonsei/rewind_serverless/README.md

 $ sudo make modules_install
 $ sudo make install
 ```
+Adjust the value of `nproc` to suit your environment.
+For example, if your system has 4 CPU cores, consider setting it to `$ make -j4`.

 Restart the system and boot into the newly built kernel.
 To verify the kernel version:
 ```bash